 How are you, friends?
 I hope you are well.
 Today you’ll know, “what is a modem and router?
 Difference between modem and router”.
-After reading the entire article, you will also know what is a modem router and what to look for before buying the best modem router.
+After reading the entire article, you will know what is a modem router.
+And also get the idea of what to look before buying the best modem router.

 What is a modem and router?